Do you live from the inside out or the outside in?

 Realize that you have unconditional worth right now, including your body, and begin to cultivate a sense of your own body confidence and worthiness.
 You can read more about this here, here, and here.

 Work on letting go of perfectionism (which is often a result of Living from the Outside In) and adopt a growth mindset.
+This assures you are capable.
 You can read more about this here.

 The Long Version: